Mark Johnson (catcher): Oakland Athletics

+Milwaukee Brewers

 After the 2003 season, he was granted free agency and signed by the Milwaukee Brewers.
-Like the season before, he spent most of his time in the minors that year, actually breaking the .250 mark and hitting .259.
-His time in the Majors was again unimpressive-in eleven at bats, he collected only one hit, for a .097 batting average.
+He spent most of his time in the minors that year, hitting .259.
+In his time in the Majors he collected only one hit in eleven at bats, for a .097 batting average.

+Chicago Cubs

 After 2004, he was granted free-agency, but was re-signed by the Brewers, who then traded him to the Chicago Cubs for Travis Ezi.
 He spent 2005 entirely in the minors, hitting .266 in 60 games.
 After the 2005 season, he was granted free agency and picked up by the Brewers again.
 He spent all of 2006 in the minors, hitting only .203 there.

+Arizona Diamondbacks

-On November 10, 2006, he signed with the Arizona Diamondbacks and spent the entire year in the minors; though Johnson did have the best season hitting for average in his career, with a .320 batting average.
+On November 10, 2006, he signed with the Arizona Diamondbacks and spent the entire year in the minors, with a .320 batting average.

+St. Louis Cardinals

 In December 2007, he signed a minor league contract with the St Louis Cardinals and was invited to their 2008 spring training, but did not make the team.
 He was called up by the Cardinals in September 2008, appearing in the majors for the first time in four years.

 One source describes him as this: "He has decent gap power, resulting in his share of doubles, as well as a good eye at the plate.
 Defensively, he calls a good game and gets the ball quickly down to second base."

 Although he has never quite lived up to the "gap power", he has shown a fairly good eye at the plate, with 123 walks and 195 strikeouts so far in his career.
 His defense is also reliable—his career fielding percentage is .993.

 That same source goes on to say this about him: "He has very little home run power and is a fairly light hitter on the whole -- even worse against southpaws."

-He has averaged just over two home runs a season in the Majors, and his statistics – .217 batting average with 16 home runs and 81 RBI so far in his career – are rather unsavory.
+He has averaged just over two home runs a season in the Majors, and his statistics – .217 batting average with 16 home runs and 81 RBI so far in his career.
 In November 2009 Johnson was granted free agency from the Chicago Cubs.
 On January 20, 2010, Johnson re-signed a minor league contract with the Cubs.